-old story of "religious fundamentalism" against "the market," of "xenophobic nationalism" against "neoliberalism," of the "third world" against the "first world."
-And there is perhaps some truth to these generalisations.
+Most of those writing on the issue reiterates the language of Huntington's "clash of civilisations."
+What we see in the Middle East, they tell us, is just another manifestation of "Jihad vs. McDonald's."
+It is the same old story of "religious fundamentalism" against "the market," of "xenophobic nationalism" against "neoliberalism," of the "third world" against the "first world."
+There is perhaps some truth to these generalisations.

 The idea of a third-world "backlash" against neoliberal globalisation is certainly easy to understand.
 For most people in the so-called "South" - including the Palestinians - the last decade has brought greater insecurity, deprivation and hopelessness, so their resentfulness could hardly be surprising.
 What seems less clear is the sudden bellicosity of "Northern" governments, particularly those of the US and the UK.
 Over the past decade, these governments have tirelessly glorified the "global village."
 What the world needed, they said, was open borders, free trade and capital mobility.
-So why the sudden shift to "withus-or-against-us" patriotism?
+So why the sudden shift to "with-us-or-against-us" patriotism?
 Do they really expect "war on terrorism" to bring global security?
 Are rising military budgets and cascading attacks against less developed countries the best way to turn the poor and hungry into "free market" acolytes?
 If the purpose is peace and stability, why not force Israel to comply with UN resolutions and let the Palestinians finally have their state?
 Is letting Ariel Sharon smash his way back into West Bank a better recipe - or perhaps peace and stability aren't really the goals in this saga?
 What type of world order do Bush, Blair and Sharon have in mind, and who stand to gain from this "order"?